Sortix nightly manual

 callback will be called with the arguments

 *x509_store_ctx, void *arg).
-The
+The argument

-argument arg is specified by the application
+arg is specified by the application when setting

 callback should return 1 to indicate